powered by

 The annual ARR of the combined group will rise to EUR 22.41 million.
 This will support Vertiseit’s ambitious long-term goal to reach an ARR of SEK 1 billion ( EUR 88 million) by 2032 and become a leader in digital in-store solutions.

 The acquisition was financed through a SEK 225 million loan from Nordea Bank and a share issue worth approximately SEK 250 million.
 The founders and former shareholders of Visual Art are investing around SEK 50 million in Vertiseit by converting part of the purchase price into shares.
-Financial investor Bonnier Capital is also involved and hereby becomes the new majority owner of Vertiseit.
+Financial investor Bonnier Capital is also involved and hereby becomes the largest owner of Vertiseit.

 The ambition: “a globally leading platform company”